open-telemetry/opentelemetry-demo/docs/services/shippingservice.md

 This service is responsible for providing shipping information including pricing and tracking information, when requested from Checkout Service.

-Shipping service is built primarily with Tonic, Reqwest, and opentelemtry.
+Shipping service is built primarily with Tonic, Reqwest, and OpenTelemetry Libraries/Components.
 Other sub-dependencies are included in `Cargo.toml`.

 Depending on your framework and runtime, you may consider consulting [rust docs](https://opentelemetry.io/docs/instrumentation/rust/) to supplement.